d2ice/d2ice.github.io/pages/Domains/Health/Projects/DL_medical_images.md

 Supervised deep learning methods require a large amount of labelled data to achieve human-level performance.
 Getting labels for medical image datasets is an arduous and time-consuming task generally requiring medical expertise.
 Therefore, our motivation is to design data-efficient deep learning methods which leverage large unlabelled dataset and provides state-of-the-art performance with limited labelled data.

 #### Project Description
-The objective is to bridge the gap between fully supervised methods developed using large, labelled datasets and data-efficient algorithms using unlabelled datasets using different approaches f self-supervised learning.
+The objective is to bridge the gap between fully supervised methods developed using large, labelled datasets and data-efficient self-supervised learning methods developed using large unlabelled datasets.

 #### Team Members